matheusmoreira/jewel/README.markdown

     module Awesome
       class Gem < Jewel::Gem
         root '../..'
-        path_to_gemspec = root.join 'awesome.gemspec'

         # specification is aliased as spec
-        spec ::Gem::Specification.load path_to_gemspec.to_s
+        spec 'awesome.gemspec'
       end
     end

 Hey, is that a `Rails.root`-like method?
 Exactly!
-It basically returns a dynamic Pathname allows you to join paths by chaining methods and passing arguments to
+It basically returns a dynamic Pathname allows you to join paths by chaining methods and passing arguments to them:
-them:

     root = Awesome::Gem.root
     root.lib.awesome 'gem.rb'  # lib/awesome/gem.rb